salrashid123/tink-keyset-util/README.md

 Using both these functions will allow you to encrypt or sign some data with Tink and use off the shelf libraries to decrypt/verify later.

-Basically, this is a way to remove the extra bits tink uses to make off-the-shelf compatibility a bit challenging.
+Basically, this is a way to remove the extra bits tink uses to make off-the-shelf compatibility a bit less challenging.

 - **Export Key**